 So you have a beautiful ceremony planned, and you’re sure the music you’ve chosen and the vows you’ve written will have all of your guests in tears.
 But now it’s time to think about the reception, aka the best party ever.
 Your guests have sat on a rickety folding chair or a hard church bench for a couple of hours; now let them cut loose and have fun!
 Of course you’ll have music and dancing, but there many ways to boost your reception to the next level.
 Here are five cool reception ideas, in ascending budget order:

 Glow Sticks, Necklaces, Bracelets, and LED Foam Sticks

 - Cost: $15 per 100 pieces

-Nothing spiffs up a dance floor like dancers outfitted with glowing necklaces, bracelets, earrings, etc. You can find bulk boxes of glow stuff online, with 100 glowing strands and connectors for around $15.
+Nothing spiffs up a dance floor like dancers outfitted with glowing necklaces, bracelets, earrings, LED foam sticks, etc. You can find bulk boxes of glow stuff online, with 100 glowing strands and connectors for around $15.
 Lay them out on a table and let your guests craft their own glowing accessories, turn down the lights, and watch your dance floor turn into a rave.
-For extra ambience, add some LED balloons around the periphery.
+They are also great wedding sparkler accessories that will make your photos really pop!

 - Cost: $30-100